wicked-rainman/wicked-rainman.github.io/_posts/2019-02-13-Nothing-to-say.md

-This is my first blog entry, just letting you know I have absolutely nothing to talk about!
+This is my first blog entry, just letting you know I have absolutely nothing to say.
+I'm ignoring the fact that its Valentine's day tomorrow because it all seems so American (Yes, I know it's supposted to be about St Valentine Etc, but like most things, I don't care).